namespaceappclub/namespaceappclub.github.io/src/contents/articles/public_coding_30_may_2015.md

 It's an opportunity for you to meet and interact with your peers in the local software community while also getting stuff done.
 There are no requirements, just show up, say hi and get to work.
 We would appreciate you stopping by even if you don't have anything to work on as we'd like to engage with as many people in our community as possible.
 We'll be meeting up at the Student Activity Centre at the UWI Campus in St. Augustine between 1pm and 6pm.
-Hope to see you there.
+Hope to see you there and have a Happy Indian Arrival Day holiday tomorrow.